mayurprajapatii/Cf7-to-any-API/README.txt

 * Save Contact Form 7 form submitted data to the database.
 * Export Contact Form 7 Data in CSV , EXCEL , PDF , Print
 * Single Or Multiple delete cf7 entries
 * File input supported - Uploaded file will convert into BASE64 and send to API
+* Multisite support

 == Set your own Header Request Parameter ==